Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

-This theoretical prediction - and its disastrous consequences - are confirmed by a comparison between numerical SPP simulations ruled by linear speed control and experimental data.
-Fig.\ref{tadaa}b shows that, once the reference speeds $v_0$ of the theory and of the experiments are matched at the largest sizes, for small values of $N$ and $g$ numerical flocks with linear speed control (dark red points) have a mean speed that is {\it completely incompatible} with that of actual experimental flocks (black points), which shows no appreciable dependence on $N$.
-To contrast the increase of the typical mean speed in smaller SPP flocks one needs a larger value of the speed stiffness $g$ (light yellow points), but we know from the previous discussion that this depresses the range of the speed correlations, so that one fails to reproduce scale-free correlations, Fig.\ref{tadaa}a.
-This is the blanket-too-short dilemma of linear speed control: either we use a speed stiffness $g$ small enough to reproduce scale-free correlations even at the largest observed values of $N$, but in that case we get implausible large speed at low $N$ (dark red points), or we increase $g$ to tame the entropic boost of the speed and keep it within the experimental fluctuations at low $N$, but then we lose scale-free correlations at large $N$ (light yellow points).
+This theoretical prediction is confirmed by a comparison between numerical SPP simulations ruled by linear speed control and experimental data.
+Fig.\ref{fig_3}b shows that, once the reference speeds $v_0$ of theory and experiments are matched at the largest sizes, for small values of $N$ and $g$ numerical flocks with linear speed control (dark red points) have a mean speed that is incompatible with that of actual experimental flocks (black points), which shows no appreciable dependence on $N$.
+To contrast the increase of the mean speed in smaller SPP flocks one needs a larger value of the speed stiffness $g$ (light yellow points), but this depresses the range of the speed correlations, so that one fails to reproduce scale-free behaviour, Fig.\ref{fig_3}a.
+This is the blanket-too-short dilemma of linear speed control: either we use a speed stiffness $g$ small enough to reproduce scale-free correlations even at the largest observed values of $N$, but in that case we get implausible large group's speed at low $N$ (dark red points), or we increase $g$ to tame the entropic boost of the speed and keep it within the experimental fluctuations at low $N$, but then we lose scale-free correlations at large $N$ (light yellow points).
 Linear speed control cannot yield both experimental traits at the same time.
-We must therefore turn to some other mechanism.